DarkRyu550/pwndbg/DEVELOPING.md

 | Querying for the address of a symbol | `int(gdb.lookup_symbol(<name>).value().address)` | `lldb.target.FindSymbols(<name>).GetContextAtIndex(0).symbol.GetStartAddress().GetLoadAddress(lldb.target)` | `inf.symbol_address_from_name(<name>)` |
 | Setting a watchpoint at an address | `gdb.Breakpoint(f"(char[{<size>}])*{<address>}", gdb.BP_WATCHPOINT)` | `lldb.target.WatchAddress(<address>, <size>, ...)` | `inf.break_at(WatchpointLocation(<address>, <size>))` |

-[^1]: Many functions in the Debugger API are acessed through a `Process` object, which is usually obtained through `pwndbg.dbg.selected_inferior()`.
+[^1]: Many functions in the Debugger API are accessed through a `Process` object, which is usually obtained through `pwndbg.dbg.selected_inferior()`.
 These are abbreviated `inf` in the table.

 ## Exception to use of Debugger-agnostic interfaces